samatar26/infrastructure/README.md

 Note - When starting a new service/project you'd most likely want to push your container to GCR and in order to do this, it's probably wise to create a SA specifically for that purpose.
 The role `storage.objectViewer` seems to be sufficient.

 Question - Is it necessary to create an entire project for the container registry?
+Answer: The reason for this in our previous project was because of a separation of concerns.

+Here's a list of built-in environment variables: https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables

 ## Terraform